csvscs96/R/README.md

-# The following are R code file desgined for twin study @Des Moine University to process twin datas as well as 450k twin data
+# The following are R code file desgined for twin study to process twin datas as well as 450k twin data